Work With Us

 Licensure/Certification/Registry:

-- O.T. license in the State of Illinois, or license pending with an application for licensure on file with IDPFR and a letter of “Authorization to Work” from the State of Illinois.
-The maximum allowable time to practice in a license pending status/under a licensed Occupational Therapist is 6 months per licensing regulations.
+- Current pharmacist license in the State of Illinois or license pending with a valid Letter of Authorization to practice pharmacy in the State of Illinois required.
+(The maximum allowable time to practice in a license pending status under the Letter of Authorization is 60 days per licensing regulations.)

 Other Knowledge/Skills/Abilities: